Few-Shot Learning with Class Imbalance: Experiments

-\paragraph{Backbones.} In Figure~\ref{fig fsl_backbone}, we report the combined average accuracy of all models and imbalance strategies against different backbones (Conv4, Conv6, ResNet10, ResNet34).
+\textbf{Backbones.} In Figure~\ref{fig fsl_backbone}, we report the combined average accuracy of all models and imbalance strategies against different backbones (Conv4, Conv6, ResNet10, ResNet34).
 Overall, deeper backbones seem to perform slightly better on the imbalanced tasks, suggesting a higher tolerance for imbalance.
-For instance, using Conv4 gave $-7.2\%$ difference between the balanced and the 1-9shot random task, while using ResNet10 the gap is smaller ($-6.0\%$).
-The performance degradation observed with ResNet34 is similar to that reported by \cite{Chen2019closer}, and is most likely caused by the intrinsic instability of meta-training routines on larger backbones.
-In Appendix~\ref{sec backbone appendix}, we breakdown the results across different models and training strategies.
+For instance, using Conv4 gave $-7.2\%$ difference between the balanced and the 1-9shot random task, while using ResNet10, the gap is smaller ($-6.0\%$).
+The performance degradation observed with ResNet34 is similar to that reported by \cite{Chen2019closer}, and it is caused by the intrinsic instability of meta-training routines on larger backbones.

-\paragraph{Rebalancing Cost Functions} We applied Focal Loss \citep{Lin2017focal} and Weighted Loss \citep{Buda2018imbalance,Japkowicz2002imbalance} to the inner-loop of optimization-based methods at inference time only.
-Results in Figure~\ref{fig cost_func_mean} and Appendix~\ref{sec rebalance losses} show that overall, Focal Loss is not as effective as ROS+ techniques.
-However, ROS+ and Weighted Loss perform similarly, suggesting a similar effect on the imbalanced task.
-The advantage of using ROS/ROS+ is versatility; any FSL algorithm can use ROS, while algorithm-level balancing approaches, such as Weighted Loss, do not straightforwardly extend to metric-learning methods.

-\paragraph{Precision and Recall.} Looking at the precision and recall tables in Appendix~\ref{sec pr_tables}, provides additional insights about each algorithm.
-For instance, DKT~\citep{Patacchiola2019gpshot} shows very strong performance in classes with a small number of shots and well-balanced performances for higher shots.
-This may be due to the partitioned Bayesian one-vs-rest scheme used for classification by DKT, with a separate Gaussian Process for each class; this could be more robust to imbalance.
-BMAML, on the other hand, fails to correctly classify samples with $K=1$ and $K=3$ samples, showing that the method has a strong bias towards the majority classes.